francisrstokes/vec-la/README.md

 ## Motivation

- Many linear algebra libraries represent their vectors as object like `{ x, y }`, which can be cumbersome to work with.
+ Many linear algebra libraries represent their vectors as object like `{ x, y, mutableMethod, ... }`, which can be cumbersome to work with.
 Arrays are easier to map, reduce, combine and generally work with symbolically.
 Additionally, Vec is designed to be used with ES6 and thus the `...` rest syntax, and so can easily and cleanly be supplied to functions expecting `x` and `y` parameters as sequential arguments.

  For example: